TomAnthony/django-flexible-manifest-staticfiles/README.md

 # django-flexible-manifest-staticfiles

-This extendion to django.contrib.staticfiles.storage.ManifestStaticFilesStorage allows you to specify a list of file patterns that should be ignored/excluded from being versioned and added to the manifest.
+This extension to `django.contrib.staticfiles.storage.ManifestStaticFilesStorage` allows you to specify a list of file patterns that should be ignored/excluded from being versioned and added to the manifest.
 You can also specify it the other way around and say which files should be included.

 This allows you to add versioned naming to only static files of your choosing.
 For example, you may want CSS and JS files to be versioned, but not fonts, images or other assets.